galopago/din-rail-circuits/ETH_SWITCH_PLATE_SLIM/README.md

 * The root folder contains KiCad files: project, schematic and PCB
 * gerber/single directory contains ready to manufacture files, for a single board.
-* gerber/panel_100mmx100mm directory contains ready to manufacture files that fits in a 100mm x 100mm panel (use Vcuts!).
 * docs additional files

 ## License